-Mr. Justin Thorlton, Principal Dr. Alicia Geddis, Superintendent Mr. John Hart, Assistant Superintendent of Elementary Magnet Schools Dr. Elizabeth Yacobi, Assistant Superintendent of Secondary Schools
+Stacie Sollars, Principal Dr. Alicia Geddis, Superintendent Mr. John Hart, Assistant Superintendent of Elementary Schools

 General School Information

 This handbook is a summary of the school's rules and expectations, and is not a comprehensive statement of school procedures.
 The policies and procedures contained in this handbook have been approved by the Board of Education and are subject to change as situations arise.
 The administration reserves the right to interpret and apply the policies set forth in this handbook as deemed necessary by situations that may arise.
 The Board's comprehensive policy manual is available for public inspection through the District's website (www.danville118.org) or at the School Board office, located at: